swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 locations relative to location within docker image
 - [orderer.yaml](orderer.yaml) : Orderer configuration
 - [crypto-config.yaml](crypto-config.yaml) : File used with cryptogen to generate
 certs for specified number of orgs, peers, users, and orderer.
-Output CAs can be used to start instances of fabric-ca
+The CA credentials can be used to start instances of fabric-ca
 - [configtx.yaml](configtx.yaml)  : File used with configtxgen to generate the genesis block which is used as the basis of the specified channel
 - [docker-compose.yml](docker-compose.yml) : Configuration of the fabric network